vantage-sh/docs.vantage.sh/docs/partners.md

 #### Customer Managed Account Integration View {#customer-managed-account-integration-view}

-When an MSP manages an integration in their MSP management account, a customer can view the managed integration’s status.
+When an MSP manages an integration in their MSP Management Account, a customer can view the managed integration’s status.
 The customer cannot remove this type of integration.

 1. From a customer’s account, click **Settings** in the top navigation.
 2. On the left navigation, under **MSP Settings**, click **Managed Integrations**.